Van der Valk

-Van der Valk is a British television crime drama series produced for the ITV network.
-The original series was created by Nicolas Freeling based on his novels about a detective in Amsterdam, starring Barry Foster in the role of titular character Simon "Piet" van der Valk.
-It ran from 1972 to 1992.
-The updated version, premiering in 2020, was created and written by Chris Murray, with Marc Warren reviving the van der Valk role.
+Van der Valk is a British television crime drama series produced for the ITV network by Thames Television.
+It ran from 13 September 1972 to 19 February 1992, with the first three series produced between 1972 and 1977, and two more being commissioned in 1991 and 1992.

-The 2020 remake was again produced for ITV.
-The new series debuted in the United Kingdom on 26 April 2020, and the second series began airing in the UK on 7 August 2022.
-The third series has completed filming and is due for release in 2023.
+The series was created by Nicolas Freeling, based on his novels about a detective in Amsterdam.
+It starred Barry Foster in the role of titular character Simon "Piet" van der Valk.